CraftTweaker/CraftTweaker-Documentation/docs/vanilla/how_to/crafting_table.md

 Both [shaped](#recipe-types) and [shaped mirrored](#recipe-types) recipes can be made to work in a 2x2 (inventory) or 3x3 crafting grid.

+Crafting Table Recipes can also output more than 1 amount of the output item.
+This can be achieved by using the [IItemStack multiplcation operator](/vanilla/api/items/IItemStack/#mul) on the output item.

 ```zenscript
 // Adding a shaped recipe
 craftingTable.addShaped("shaped_example_1", <item:minecraft:arrow>, [